Guide to the Rivanna Trail

 Use caution crossing the creek; may be impassible in high water.
 Cross the creek on stepping stones, continue through forest and field.
 Look for wildlife in the park’s vegetated buffer along Moore’s Creek.
 At the open playing fields, keep to the left towards the culvert under 5th Street.

 Turn left out of the culvert, and then right after crossing the footbridge.
 The trail crosses under Bent Creek Road, which leads into the 5th Street Station shopping complex, then follows the river around the Willoughby neighborhood.
-There's a rockhop across the creek, from where the trail continues on to Jordan Park.
+Please keep to the public trail when passing around Willoughby.
+There's a rockhop across the creek, from where the trail continues to Jordan Park.

 (1.07 miles, 17.91 from mile 0, moderate)

 Cross through Jordan Park, and follow the trail along the creek and under Avon Street.
-Use caution to walk south along Avon Street to the City Maintenance yards, just past the Self Storage center.
-Turn left into the city yard, and look for the trail sign at the far end of the parking lot.
-Rejoin the wooded trail.
-Climb a long gentle hill through pines to high bluffs overlooking Moore's Creek and on to Monticello Avenue (Route 20).
+Use caution to walk south along Avon Street; the trailhead is on the left, just before the Self Storage center.
+Walk along Moore's Creek, then climb a long gentle hill through pines to high bluffs overlooking Charlottesville and on to Monticello Avenue (Route 20).

 (1.64 miles, 19.55 from mile 0, difficult)

 The trail continues under Monticello Avenue, and hugs Moore's Creek as it makes its way to the Rivanna River.
 Be prepared to scramble over rocks, trample through sand, and see a variety of wildlife, exposed rock cliffs, the old livestock market, and historic mill buildings.
 Note that some parts of this section are particularly rocky and uneven.
-Cross the pedestrian bridge, turn right through the Woolen Mills property to Market Street.
-After a short walk on Market, turn right on Riverside Avenue to Riverview Park.
-The bridge at Woolen Mills is currently closed, pending completion of final construction details and resolution of some outstanding permitting and inspection issues.
-We will post here when the bridge is open; until then, this segment is open for only out-and-back traffic.
+Cross the pedestrian bridge, turn right through the Wool Factory property to Market Street.

-The Free State Trail is a spur of the Rivanna Trail that runs from a point between Locust Lane and Holmes Avenue north through Pen Park, Dunlora, and Belvedere.
+The River North Trail is a spur of the Rivanna Trail that runs from a point between Locust Lane and Holmes Avenue north through Pen Park, Dunlora, and Belvedere, including an area once known as Free State.
 In 1788, Amy Bowles Farrow, an interracial free woman of color, bought 224 acres of land that is now Belvedere and part of Dunlora.
 The area became known as Free State in the 1870s, and was one of the earliest free black communities in Virginia.

-Please respect signage and stay on trails open to the public.
+Please respect signage and stay on the public trails.